Shubhojit-Piri/Lead_Score_Case_Study/README.md

 - Leads.csv : Data worked on
 - Leads Data Dictionary.xlsx : Data Dictionary
 - Summary.pdf : Summary on what's done in the entire py file
+# By Apoorva Nedunoori, Gaurav Rathi and Shubhojit Piri